MGXlab/FxTractor/README.md

 # FxTractor: a Snakemake pipeline to extract genomic features from prokaryotic genome sequences

-The FxTractor tool extracts different genomic features from prokaryotic genomes.
+The FxTractor tool extracts different genomic features from prokaryotic genome sequences.
 The input is a folder containing genomic FASTA files and the output are text files containing genomic features.
 Click on the [list of features](https://github.com/waltercostamb/features_pipeline/tree/main?tab=readme-ov-file#available-features) to see the available ones.

 In this tutorial, you will learn how to use the pipeline with the example input provided in folder ```genomes```.
 After learning, you can use it with your own data.